 The more water flowing through the septic system, the faster and more intense is the release of nutrients into the ground.
 As a rule, you reduce nitrogen releases by conserving water.
 Water conservation also cuts electricity bills, since water wells uses AC power to pump the water into your house.
 Distribute laundry loads throughout the week to avoid overloading the system, and always use detergents without phosphates.

 Be wary of contractors who offer to save you money by cutting corners.
 An improperly installed system can spell disaster by polluting surface or groundwater with nitrates, fecal bacteria, and viruses.
 Consider the newest septic technologies which can help protect nearby surface water by removing nitrogen and phosphorus in the drainfield.

 Did you know?

-By ensuring septic systems are functioning properly, local township ordinances provide essential protection to our waters from potential pollution.
+By ensuring septic systems are functioning properly, local township and county ordinances provide essential protection to our waters from potential pollution.
 Older septic systems, which may not meet current codes, are “grandfathered” so long as they still function.
 Systems that are not functional must be repaired prior to property sale or transfer.